-Agatha, a daemon congregation member and mother to Nathaniel, does not appear in Book 1 but has a strong part to play pushing the story forwards in the TV series too.
-(That said, though dameons’ place is cemented much more effectively in the TV series than the book, in my opinion we still don’t know enough of what daemons are capable of in contrast to witches and vampires).
+I don’t rememer Agatha, a daemon congregation member and mother to Nathaniel being in Book 1.
+She has a strong part to play pushing the story forwards in the TV series.
+In addition, though dameons’ place is cemented much more effectively in the TV series than the book in my opinion, I still think we don’t know enough of what daemons are capable of in contrast to witches and vampires).

 There also appears to be certain elements in the TV series that are either not in the books or takes place in the subsequent two volumes of the trilogy (which I have not read, FYI).